German-suited playing cards: Ruimpf cards

+Schwerterkarte

-The older variant of the Saxon single-headed pattern originated in Leipzig and Dresden in the early 18th century, being typified by the Schwerterkarte, named after the crossed swords on the coat of arms of the Deuces of Acorns.
+The older variant of the Saxon single-headed pattern originated in Leipzig and Dresden in the early 19th century, being typified by the Schwerterkarte, named after the crossed swords on the coat of arms of the Deuces of Acorns.
 Replicas of this early type are still made, for example the 1835 example produced by Altenburger.
 A newer, more elaborate, variant emerged in the early 19th century.
 Both designs feature a great lion on the Acorn Deuce, lovers being surprised on the Deuce of Bells and the Unter of Bells holding a tame bird.
 The pip cards feature a range of ornamental scenes from animals, legendary and real, to biblical scenes.
 The latter fell away in the double-headed versions that came into vogue at the end of the 19th century and are still in production today.

+East German pattern

-These older northern patterns have been eclipsed by the double-headed New Altenburg, New German or East German pattern, created by Walter Krauss (1908-1985) in the former East Germany, which added corner indices to every card but the Aces and cleverly changed the dimensions of the cards to match those of standard poker or rummy cards.
+These older northern patterns have been eclipsed by the double-headed New Altenburg, New German or East German pattern, created by Walter Krauss (1908–1985) in the former East Germany, which added corner indices to every card but the Aces and cleverly changed the dimensions of the cards to match those of standard poker or rummy cards.
 In 2018, ASS Altenburger (ASS) launched the first 52-card, German-suited pack to be manufactured for several centuries as part of a Rommé set comprising 2 packs of 52 cards plus 2 jokers each.
 This limited edition of 1000 sets was sold out almost immediately and so, in 2019, ASS published a revised set taking account of customer feedback.
-Despite being German-suited, the cards feature Queens and Jacks instead of Obers and Unters.
-The Queens had also been designed by Krauss originally, but they were unpopular when introduced in the 1960s.
+Despite being German-suited, the cards featured Queens and Jacks instead of Obers and Unters.
 In addition, there are Twos as well as Deuces (called Aces).
+The Queens had also been designed by Krauss originally, but they were unpopular, and such version with Queens instead of Obers is otherwise no longer in print.